-Some of Orlando’s top shopping centres are within easy reach of the Clarion Inn Lake Buena Vista.
+Some of Orlando’s top shopping centres are within easy reach of the Rosen Inn Lake Buena Vista.

 If you want to see International Drive, the Rosen Shingle Creek is only a five-minute cab ride away.
 It sits right in the grounds of Rosen Creek Golf Course, too.

 If you want to add a luxury edge to your Florida break, the Vista Cay Resort by Millenium is just the ticket.
 It’s got an Italian design, tropical gardens, and the theme parks are only 10 minutes’ away by car.

 Our top deals tailored to you, straight to your inbox Sign up for offers

 More from TUI

 About TUI MyTUI app Cookies Notice Manage Cookie Preferences Privacy Notice Terms & Conditions Media Centre Travel Jobs Affiliates Discover Lakes & Mountains Discover Weddings App Store for Ios Google Play Store Travel Money Holiday Budget Calculator TUI Group First Choice Holiday Brochures Travel After Brexit Holiday WeatherNHS Discounts

 The Foreign & Commonwealth Office and National Travel Health Network and Centre have up-to-date advice on staying safe and healthy abroad.

 For the latest travel advice from the Foreign & Commonwealth Office including security and local laws, plus passport and visa information check www.gov.uk/travelaware and follow @FCOtravel and Facebook.com/FCOtravel

 Keep informed of current travel health news by visiting www.travelhealthpro.org.uk.